listenha/genagents/README.md

 This project introduces a novel agent architecture that simulates the attitudes and behaviors of real individuals by applying large language models (LLMs) to qualitative interviews about their lives.
 These agents replicate participants' responses on various social science measures, providing a foundation for new tools to investigate individual and collective behavior.

-In the coming months, the authors at Stanford University plan to make available generative agents of 1,000 people—based on 2,000 hours of interviews—via a restricted API for research purposes.
-To support research while protecting participant privacy, this restricted access will offer a two-pronged system:

-1. **Open Access to Aggregated Responses on Fixed Tasks**: Researchers can access aggregated data to analyze general trends and patterns.
-2. **Restricted Access to Individual Responses on Open Tasks**: Researchers can request access to individual agents' responses for more detailed studies, subject to a review process ensuring ethical considerations are met.

 This codebase offers two main components:

 1. **Codebase for Creating and Interacting with Generative Agents**: Tools to build new agents based on your own data and interact with them.
 Query agents with surveys, experiments, and other stimuli to study their responses.
 2. **Demographic Agent Banks**: A bank of over 3,000 agents created using demographic information from the General Social Survey (GSS) as a starting point to explore the codebase. *Note: The names and addresses are fictional.*

-Additionally, to provide users with a sense of the interview-based agents, we offer an example generative agent of one of the authors, created using the same interview protocol used in our paper.

 ## Table of Contents